event4u-app/data-helpers/OPTIONAL_DEPENDENCIES.md

 - ✅ Full Doctrine Entity support with ORM functionality
 - ✅ Automatic entity detection via attributes/annotations

+**Use this option when:**

+- You're working in a Symfony project
+- You need to work with Doctrine Collections or Entities

 ### Option 4: Development/Testing (Automatic)

 When you install the package for development: